-Among the most important open source tools we can find for modeling and developing business processes we can highlight the followings: Bonita BPM, Intalio BPMS and jBPM.
-The integration of these technologies involves in turn the use of Service Oriented Architecture (SOA), which implies also a change in the development of applications.
-As well as processes have to be designed, analysts have to design services to be reusable for the different processes.
-Thus, it is also an important step in the adoption of BPM.
+Among the most important open source tools we can find for modeling and developing business processes, we highlight the following: Bonita BPM, Intalio BPMS, and jBPM.
+The integration of these technologies involves the use of service-oriented architecture (SOA), which also implies a change in the development of applications.
+As well as the processes that must be designed, analysts must design services to be reusable for the different processes.
+Thus, service design is also an important step in the adoption of BPM.

-The University of Murcia is a public administration which started the convergence to e-Government in 2005 when its master plan ‘Towards e-Government’ was created.
+The University of Murcia is a public entity that started the convergence to e-government in 2005, when its master plan “Towards E-Government” was created.
 Among the goals of this plan is the integration and redefinition of a number of existing administrative applications toward more streamlined operations.

 Some challenges were initially found due to the legacy systems and the number of vertical applications for different departments of the University.
-After a first analysis, procedures from different areas of the University were inconsistent, making it difficult for electronic office personnel to streamline procedures, and sometimes to support the varying procedures that strained the system.
+After a first analysis, procedures from different areas of the University were inconsistent, making it difficult for electronic office personnel to streamline procedures and sometimes to support the varying procedures that strained the system.

-These challenges influenced the motivation for developing a new architectural infrastructure based on Service Oriented Architecture (SOA) paradigm along previous years.
-Several of e-Government services have been implemented such as Digital Signature, Registry, Record Management, and Notification.
+These challenges influenced the motivation for developing a new architectural infrastructure based on SOA paradigm from previous years.
+Several e-government services have been implemented, such as Digital Signature, Registry, Record Management, and Notification.

-Currently, the University of Murcia has the software infrastructure ready to move forward with a new stage where business process management paradigm would be applied.
-However, the adoption of BPM is not just to choose a BPM Suite (BPMS) and applied it.
-It requires the adoption of a methodology which involves all process participants.
+Currently, the University of Murcia has the software infrastructure ready to move forward, including a new stage where the business process management paradigm would be applied.
+However, the adoption of BPM is not just to choose a BPM suite (BPMS) and apply it; it also requires the adoption of a methodology that involves all process participants.

-The aim of this chapter is to present a methodology for integrating e-Government business processes over the Software Oriented Architecture developed in the University of Murcia.
-Due to the open source strategy in the University of Murcia collected in its master plan, the software tools used for developing business processes have to be open source.
-Therefore we will also depict a comparison between the most important open source tools for BPM, indicated the one selected in the University of Murcia
+The aim of this chapter is to present a methodology for integrating e-government business processes over the software-oriented architecture developed at the University of Murcia.
+Due to the open source strategy the University of Murcia collected in its master plan, the software tools used for developing business processes must be open source.
+Therefore, we will also depict a comparison between the most important open source tools for BPM, as indicated by the one selected at the University of Murcia.

 This chapter is structured as follows.
-In the first section we will describe the introduction of the work.
-The second section will describe the background in business process and e-governance carried out in public administration.
-Thirdly, we analyze prior works related to the adoption of e-governance in Universities.
-Then, we will review the most important technologies for designing business processes dealing as well with a comparison with some existing tools, such as Bonita BPM and Intalio BPMS.
-The fifth section describes the methodology designed in the University of Murcia for dealing with the automation of some existing processes.
-After that, we comment the lessons learned of this methodology.
-Finally we will indicate the conclusion and future lines of this work.
+In the first section we introduce our work.
+The second section describes the background in business process and e-governance carried out in public administration.
+In the third section we analyze prior works related to the adoption of e-governance at universities.
+Then we review the most important technologies for designing business processes, dealing as well with a comparison with some existing tools, such as Bonita BPM and Intalio BPMS.
+The fifth section describes the methodology designed at the University of Murcia for dealing with the automation of existing processes, and after that we comment on the lessons learned from this methodology.
+Finally, we offer our conclusion and look to the future as it relates to this work.

 BACKGROUND

-The integration of e-Government in public administration involves crucial changes not only in the use of technologies but also in the culture of people (citizens, business, public workers, etc), influencing the collaboration between citizens and the public administration as well as the collaboration between several public administration (Weerakkody et al., 2011).
-The adoption of e-Government in the countries has been promoted from different important organizations such as the United Nations and the European Union (EU).
+The integration of e-government in public administration involves crucial changes not only in the use of technologies, but also in the culture of people (citizens, business, public workers, etc.) influencing the collaboration between citizens and public administration, as well as the collaboration between several public administrators (Weerakkody et al., 2011).
+The adoption of e-government in different countries has been promoted by important organizations such as the United Nations and the European Union (EU).